parthigeo/skafdev/README.md

 # Continuous local Kubernetes app development using *Skaffold*
 This guide walks you thru continuous local application development workflow using *Skaffold*, container tool from Google.
-This guide includes labs that demonstrate frictionless developer experience for container application running on local Kubernetes cluster.
+This guide includes lab(s) that demonstrate frictionless developer experience for container application running on local Kubernetes cluster.

 ## What is *Skaffold*
 It is a command line tool that helps iterate an application.
 It deploys application on either local or remote Kubernetes cluster.
-This OSS tool basically detect changes in your source code as well as the dependencies of your docker images.
+Basically, this OSS tool detect changes in your source code as well as the dependencies of your docker images.
 And automatically triggers build, push & deploy to local / remote Kubernetes cluster.

 ## Focus
-This guide plus labs focuses on local development context rather than remote context such as automated CI & CD pipeline.
+This guide plus lab(s) focuses on local development context rather than remote context such as automated CI & CD pipeline.
 Advanced workflow will be covered separately.

 > Consider this as *Skaffold* getting started guide for local application development

 ## Target audience
-Targe audience for this guide is primarily developer community.
-Developers who wants to employ simple, repeatable and yet flexible tool for building and deploying applications for Kubernetes.
+Target audience for this guide is primarily developer community.
+Developers who wants to employ simple, repeatable & yet flexible tool for building and deploying applications for Kubernetes.

-> Consider this as *Skaffold* getting started guide for local application development
+> Kubernetes app developer, DevOps specialist who wants to understand & establish automated CI & CD pipeline

 ## Why use *Skaffold*
 * Simple to use command line tool